For Fatherland and Freedom/LNNK

 For Fatherland and Freedom/LNNK (Tēvzemei un Brīvībai/LNNK, abbreviated to TB/LNNK) was a free-market, national conservative political party in Latvia.
-In 2011, it dissolved and merged into the National Alliance.
+In 2011, it initiated a merger with All for Latvia! into the National Alliance, which was finalized on 3 December 2013.

 The party was founded from smaller groups in 1993 as For Fatherland and Freedom (TB), with a focus on promoting the Latvian language and putting a cap on naturalisation of Latvian non-citizens.
 It won six Saeima seats in its first year, and 14 in 1995, when it entered the governing centre-right coalition.
 It merged with the more moderate Latvian National Independence Movement (LNNK) in 1997, and moved its emphasis to economic liberalisation.
 TB/LNNK's then-leader, Guntars Krasts, was Prime Minister from 1997 to 1998.
 It remained in government until 2004, and again from 2006.

 Initially from the nationalist right, the party became more moderate after the 1997 merger.
 It also shifted from supporting economic interventionism to the free market.
 A predominantly ethnic Latvian party, the party's support base was university-educated, middle class, and concentrated in Riga.
 The party was soft Eurosceptic, and was a member of the anti-federalist Alliance of European Conservatives and Reformists.
 Its only MEP, party leader Roberts Zīle, sat with the ECR group in the European Parliament.
-It has caused some controversy with its participation in the Remembrance day of the Latvian legionnaires processions.
+It has caused some controversy with its participation in the Remembrance Day of the Latvian Legionnaires processions.

 For the 2010 parliamentary election, it formed an alliance with the nationalist All for Latvia! party.
-In July 2011, both parties merged into a unitary party, bearing the name National Alliance.
+In July 2011, both parties agreed to merge into a unitary party, bearing the name National Alliance, which was completed on 3 December 2013.